welaika/wordless_gem/README.md

 A command line tool to help manage your [Wordless](http://welaika.github.com/wordless/)-based WordPress sites.

-WARNING: This gem is in early development and barely does anything useful yet.

 ## Installation

     gem install wordless

 ## Usage

+Create a new Wordless-enabled WordPress site in directory `mysite`.
+This downloads the latest stable release of WordPress (you can also specify a locale):

+    wordless new mysite
+    wordless new mysite --locale=fr_FR

+If you already have WordPress installed, you can install the Wordless plugin (this currently installs from the master branch on GitHub):

+    wordless install

+Once Wordless is installed, you can create a new Wordless theme:

+    wordless theme mytheme

+You can also simply install the latest stable release of WordPress, with an optional locale:

+    wordless wp mysite
+    wordless wp mysite --locale=fr_FR

 Get some help:

     wordless help

-Install the latest stable release of WordPress in directory `mysite`.
-You can also specify a locale:

-    wordless wp mysite
-    wordless wp mysite --locale=fr_FR

-If you don't want the default plugins and themes, use the `--bare` (or `-b`) option:

-    wordless wp --bare

-Install the Wordless plugin in the current WordPress installation (this currently installs from GitHub):

-    wordless install

-Create a new Wordless theme:

-    wordless theme mytheme

 ## Caveats

 - If you attempt to download a WordPress localization that's outdated, the latest English version will be downloaded instead.
-- Has not been tested under Windows.
+- Only tested on Mac OS X
 - Specs that test installation of the plugin actually download the plugin from GitHub.
 This makes the specs a bit slow to run.

 ## Contributing